-- assistance and support to access services such as kindergarten and child care.
+- support to access services such as kindergarten and child care.

-Services are tailored to meet the individual needs of the child and are focused on supporting the child in their natural environments, and everyday experiences and activities.
+Services are designed to meet the individual needs of the child and support them in their natural environments, and everyday experiences and activities.

 The services aim to provide parents and families with the knowledge, skills and support to: